 10. Sing your words.

-Music is a powerful way to improve a child’s mood, catch their attention, and improve listening.
-In addition to whispering, you could also try singing.
-It makes the words more fun and enjoyable.
+Music is a powerful tool to use when your toddler doesn’t listen.
+It can improve a child’s mood, catch their attention, and improve listening.
+In addition to whispering, you could also try singing to make the words more fun and enjoyable.
 Children often feel like following a set of instructions that are sung to them is an exciting game or activity.

 Print this free toddler listening checklist.

-This post comes with a free printable checklist to help with toddler listening.
-I always have the hardest time remembering these ideas.
+This post comes with a free printable checklist to use when your toddler doesn’t listen.
+I always have the hardest time remembering these phrases to improve listening.
 This printable simplifies it!

 Here is a sneak preview…